 - if you need to cover large areas use flat brushes

-- to paint details, frames, etc. use angular brush
+- to paint details, frames, etc. use an angular brush

 20 – Paint in sections

-As we know, a paint can dry fast, any uneven application, going over semi dry area can cause marks.
-There is why, it is smart and effective to break large area in sections.
+As we know, paint can dry fast, any uneven application, and going over the semi-dry area can cause marks.
+There is why it is smart and effective to break large areas into sections.

 Paint one section at a time instead of trying to cover the whole area at once.
 It makes the process easier to control and prevents brush streaks.

 For artistic painting this approach will sound a bit different: we paint from big, large areas to details.
-First, for example, for a sunset, you will blend background and only then move to trees, sand, any other details on first plan.
+First, for example, for a sunset, you will blend the background and only then move to trees, sand, and any other details on the first plan.

 21 – Prepare the surface

-Both for household projects and painting on canvas, prepared surface is the key to the best results.
-Saggy canvas, wall with imperfections will ruin you painting.
+Both for household projects and painting on canvas, a prepared surface is the key to the best results.
+Saggy canvas and walls with imperfections will ruin your painting.

 Preparing wooden surface